Language Triggers Hijack Language Circuits: A Mechanistic Analysis of Backdoor Behaviors in Large Language Models

-\paragraph{Trigger Representation Forms Early.} \textit{Where in the forward pass does the model recognize the trigger ?} Layer-wise activation patching (\textbf{Exp. \ref{exp:layer_patching}}; Figure~\ref{fig:layer_patching_8B_french}) reveals that trigger information forms in early layers (see Figure~\ref{fig:layer_patching_8B_german} in Appendix~\ref{app:layer_patching} for the German language result).
-Over all model size, the trigger seems to be fully represented between 7.5\% and 25\% of model depth at the last trigger token position.
-One exception is the 1B German trigger (Figure~\ref{fig:layer_patching_1B_german}), which shows a more complex pattern where the trigger representation initially forms at the final token of the first trigger word, then shifts to the final trigger token at layer 12.
-This result seems to indicate that an induction head \citep{wanginterpretability} could copy the trigger or language representation.
-Overall, the consistent early formation indicates that \textbf{trigger recognition happens before most of the model's computational depth} and the trigger representation then propagates to influence the output language.
+\paragraph{Trigger Representation Forms Early.} Layer-wise activation patching (\ifnotacl{Figure~\ref{fig:layer_patching_8B_french}; }Appendix~\ref{app:layer_patching}) reveals that trigger information forms in early layers, between 7.5\% and 25\% of model depth across languages and model scale.
+The consistent early formation indicates that trigger recognition happens before most of the model's computational depth and that the trigger representation then propagates to influence the output language.